Ebiroll/qemu_esp32/README.md

 Now IT IS MANDATORY to have a proper flash file , ets_unpack_flash_code is not longer patched by default

-ALSO, now it does not work with latest version od esp-idf 4ec2abbf23084ac060679e4136fa222a2d0ab0e8
+ALSO, now it does not work with latest version of esp-idf

+4ec2abbf23084ac060679e4136fa222a2d0ab0e8
 :-P

 Needs furher investigations!

-Try,
+Try, version 2.0 of esp-idf

- git checkout v2.0
+> git checkout v2.0
- git submodule update --init
+> git submodule update --init

 Booting from emulated flash!
 This is very cool.